cureos/csmpfit/readme.md

 		S. Moshier (ported from Fortran to C)

 # Additional Acknowledements
-csmpfit was developed in collaboration with researchers at the [Virtual Photonics Technology Initiative](http://virtualphotonics.codeplex.com).
+*csmpfit* was developed in collaboration with researchers at the [Virtual Photonics Technology Initiative](http://virtualphotonics.codeplex.com).
 This work was made possible in part by the Laser Microbeam and Medical Program (LAMMP: P41 RR01192), an NIH/NCRR National Biomedical Technology Center.

 # The MIT License (MIT)
-Copyright (c) 2011-2016 David J. Cuccia, Ph.D., Anders Gustafsson, Ph.D.
+Copyright (c) 2011-2017 David J. Cuccia, Ph.D., Anders Gustafsson, Ph.D.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: